Temporal Logic Control for Nonlinear Stochastic Systems Under Unknown Disturbances: Details of the Case Studies

 \subsection{2D Unicycle}

 Case study $\#6$ is a $2$-dimensional unicycle model obtained from \eqref{eq:3D_unicycle} by fixing the first component of the input to $0.3$ and by considering the heading angle $\theta_k$ as the input.
 The latter takes values in the set $U$, obtained via a uniform discretization of the interval $[-\pi,\pi]$ into $8$ values.
 We consider $c_d=0.2$, $\Delta t = 0.5$, and let $\w_k$ be distributed according to a Gaussian with mean $0.4$ and variance $0.067^2$, truncated on the interval $[-0.6, 1.4]$.
+We let this support be known, and therefore we define $\widehat{\text{Post}}(s,a)$, using $W$ instead of $\widehat W$, and let $\epsilon_c = 0$, as the successor state of the pair $(s,a)$ will be in $\widehat{\text{Post}}(s,a)$ with probability $1$.
 The size and position of the regions of interest is depicted in Figure~\ref{fig:results} (d-f).
-We discretize the state space uniformly, and when constructing our UMDP abstractions, we define the coarse clusters $q$ in such a way that each cluster contains $4$ states of the abstraction, i.e., each cluster corresponds to $4$ regions of the state-space partition (see Figure~\ref{fig:figure}).
+We discretize the state space uniformly and, when constructing our UMDP abstraction, we define the coarse layer $Q$ in such a way that each cluster $q$ corresponds to $2\times 2$ adjacent regions in the partition $R$, i.e., each cluster corresponds to $4$ abstract states in $S$, as shown in Figure~\ref{fig:figure}.